...

 Collaborate with your ex-spouse to synchronize bedtimes, mealtimes, and nap times in both households.
 This helps ensure the child perceives consistent expectations in both homes.

-Another way to minimize the change in circumstances for the child is for both parents to do their best to not exacerbate differences in income.
+Another way to minimize the change in circumstances for the child is for both parents to do their best not to exacerbate differences in income.
 If you earn a great income that is terrific but attempting to buy your way into the heart of your child is not only ineffective but can alienate your ex-spouse to the point where co-parenting isn’t possible.

 I understand it’s unrealistic to check in with the ex-spouse when it comes to making purchases but keeping expenditures on the child to a reasonable level is healthy nonetheless.